dgoulet-tor/arti/README.md

 use any crypto implementation crates directly.
 (It's okay to use crates that define cryptographic traits.)

-`tor-rtcompat`: Wrappers and re-exports of asynchronous runtime code.
+`tor-rtcompat`: Traits to expose a common interface for asynchronous runtime code.
 Currently it supports async-std and tokio.

+`tor-rtmock`: Implementations of the traits in `tor-rtcompat` to support testing.

 `tor-bytes`: Byte-by-byte encoder and decoder functions and traits.
 We use this to safely parse cells, certs, and other byte-oriented things.